 Of central relevance to the PREMIER training program is Dr. Ma’s belief that for established scientists, mentoring is an obligation, not a choice – and for her personally, mentoring is a passion.
 She has substantial experience as a reviewer of T and K series grants for NIH, as a mentor of MD and/or PhD postdoctoral fellows and junior faculty in her previous and current appointments.
 Dr. Ma’s Center for Health Behavior Research hosts two weekly 1.5-hour meetings on Wednesdays, the Sunrise Meeting with Mentees and the afternoon Lifestyle Research Collaboratory, both of which will be open to all PREMIER fellows.
 The regular attendees include junior faculty, postdoctoral research professionals, PhD and Masters’ students.
 These meetings serve as a forum for collaborative grant development and for providing consultations and grant reviews to junior investigators.

-Justine Kessler, MPH - Ms. Kessler is a recent MPH graduate with a background in Community Health Sciences.
-Ms. Kessler’s research interests include prevention obesity prevention and management of chronic health conditions in underserved populations.
-She is also the Lifestyle Health Coach for Dr. Ma’s “Engaging Self-regulation Targets to Understand the Mechanisms of Behavior Change and Improve Mood and Weight Outcomes.”
+Ms. Barve is MPH with a background in Homeopathic Medicine and Surgery.
+Ms. Barve’s research interests include obesity and diabetes prevention and management of chronic health conditions through behavior and lifestyle interventions.
+She is also the Lead Clinical Research Coordinator for Dr. Ma’s “Engaging Self-regulation Targets to Understand the Mechanisms of Behavior Change and Improve Mood and Weight Outcomes.”

 INSTRUCTIONS: In order to add a sidebar anchor: